Reviewed and updated by Xanthoula Maitou, Dentolegal Consultant at Dental Protection

-Since March 2020 we have been working from home and, in some ways, this has its benefits.
-The advantage of living through this pandemic rather than the last (the Spanish flu of 1918) is technology, and Dental Protection, like many other businesses, has transitioned fairly smoothly to remote working.
+After March 2020 we have been working from home and, in some ways, this had its benefits.
+Due to the technological advancements, Dental Protection, like many other businesses, has transitioned smoothly to remote working.

-The impact of COVID-19, however, has been huge for our practising colleagues working in primary and secondary care that we advise, assist and support.
+However, the impact of COVID-19 has been huge for our practising colleagues working in primary and secondary care that we advise, assist and support.
 This in turn has affected how we work, and the priority for us is to ensure we are up to date and alert to the fast-evolving shape and face of dentistry.

 Responding to emails from members

-I believe a tidy inbox allows for a tidy mind and so I highlight or attend to urgent emails first, before prioritising the work and activities that I need to complete for the day.
-There will often be several meetings booked and so time management is an important part of handling and juggling my day.
+Having a tidy inbox helps when I start my working day, so I highlight or attend to urgent emails first, before prioritising the work and activities that I need to complete for the day.
+There will often be several meetings booked in a working day, with either my colleagues or with external stakeholders, and so time management is an important part of handling and juggling my day.

-Often, a member has contacted Dental Protection overnight.
+It is common for a member to have contacted Dental Protection overnight or first thing in the morning.
 I am mindful that the members we assist may start their day early in practice and occasionally they will need advice prior to an appointment later that day.

 Typical queries on the dentolegal advice line